-Mastering Spotify is crucial if you want to build a vibrant fanbase.
-Spotify is the predominant streaming service with 140 Million users in 60 countries (according to Expanded Ramblings).
+Mastering Spotify is crucial if you want to build a vibrant fanbase as it is the predominant streaming service.

 Let’s Start with your Spotify Artist Foundation.

 The first step is you need to get access from “Spotify For Artists”.
 Once you sign up there, Spotify will then confirm who you are and grant you access.
 Then you’ll be ready to go!